What Triggers my Model? Contrastive Explanations Inform Gender Choices by Translation Models: Introduction

 Previous work on implementing interpretability techniques to understand gender bias decisions in models is based on the extent to which models rely on coreferent gendered pronouns when translating a target referent (pronoun anaphora resolution) \citep{sarti-etal-2023-inseq,attanasio-etal-2023-tale,manna-etal-2025-paying}.
 These studies take coreferent pronouns as context to measure gender bias in (artificial) unambiguous sentences.
 It has not yet been examined how source words that have not previously been defined or are coreferent to a target referent affect a model's translation in terms of gender.
 From a human perspective, however, it has been shown that certain contextual cues influence (trigger) a human’s perception of gender, even in an ambiguous sentence context \citep{hackenbuchner-etal-2025-clin}.
 Furthermore, previous research lacks a defined scoring threshold as to which attribution level includes input tokens that are `influential enough' for the model’s gender decisions in the translation.

-To fill this gap, this study is conducted on natural gender-ambiguous data and, applying interpretability techniques, aims to understand which source words influence the model’s choice of a certain gender inflection on target referents in the translation.
+To fill this gap, this exploratory study is conducted on a small sample of English, natural gender-ambiguous data and, applying interpretability techniques, aims to understand which source words influence the NMT model’s choice of a certain gender inflection on target referents in the translation (English$\rightarrow$German/Spanish).
 We compare these results to human annotations, in a similar vein as \citet{yin-etal-2021} and \citet{sarti-etal-2024}.
-To this end, we pose the following research questions: \textbf{[RQ1]} Can we effectively measure attribution level of source words on the MT model's gender decisions in the translation?, \textbf{[RQ2]} Which (type of) source words are most salient for the gender translation of a target referent?, and \textbf{[RQ3]} To what extent do salient words for an MT model agree with the ones for humans?
+To this end, we pose the following research questions: \begin{itemize} \item \textbf{[RQ1]} Can we effectively measure attribution level of source words on the MT model's gender decisions in the translation? \item \textbf{[RQ2]} Which (type of) source words are most salient for the gender translation of a target referent? \item \textbf{[RQ3]} To what extent do salient words for an MT model agree with the ones for humans? \end{itemize}

-This paper thus presents a novel experimental study\footnote{Data and code on GitHub: \url{https://github.com/jhacken/ContrastiveExplanations_GenderAttribution}.} on (i) interpretability methods for understanding MT choices on gender-ambiguous natural data, (ii) a computational linguistic analysis on the MT model's gender decisions, and (iii) a comparison of salient words and human annotations.
+This paper thus presents a novel experimental study\footnote{Data and code on GitHub: \url{https://github.com/jhacken/ContrastiveExplanations_GenderAttribution}.} on (i) interpretability methods for understanding MT choices on gender-ambiguous natural data, (ii) a computational linguistic analysis on the MT model's gender decisions, and (iii) a comparison of salient words and human annotations, in the vein of plausibility.
 With this study, we contribute to the limited research conducted on interpretability measures of model decisions in the translation of gender, particularly in natural, ambiguous scenarios.